Sustainable Agriculture Volunteer

 -Secondary Math Teacher

 -Secondary Science Teacher

 Couples will live together with a host family during Pre-Service Training but may be separated for short-term field-based activities if they are in different project sectors.
-During service, couples will live together either in a village house or in separate quarters next to a host family.
-Due to Tanzania's cultural expectation that whenever a couples live together they are by default married, unmarried couples should be prepared to present themselves as married throughout their service.
+During service, couples will live together in a village house.
+Due to Tanzania's cultural expectation that whenever a couple lives together they are by default married, unmarried couples should be prepared to present themselves as married throughout their service.

 Before you apply, please review Medical Information for Applicants to learn about the medical clearance process.

 Does this sound like the position for you?